Profiling presence patterns and segmenting user locations from cell phone data: Methodology

 \section{Methodology}

-In this section, we describe a \textit{behavioral method} to map CDR-based user locations to home, workplace and \textit{third place} based on longitudinal coordinates.
-Two basic terms used throughout this paper are \emph{user location} and \emph{presence}.
-We define a \emph{user location }as the weighted centroid of a cluster of cell towers that approximates the exact locations of a user.
-We define the \emph{presence} as the appearance of a user at a \emph{user location}.
-Both terms are individually based.
+In this section, we describe our {data-driven method} to map CDR-based user locations to the home, workplace, and {third place} based on longitudinal geographic coordinates.
+Two basic terms used throughout this paper are \emph{user location} and \emph{presence}. \begin{definition}\textbf{User location}\\ We define a user location as the weighted centroid of a cluster of cell towers that approximates the exact locations of a user. \end{definition}